VNG-Realisatie/nlx/helm/charts/apps-overview/README.md

 # apps-overview

-This is the Chart for the app-links page.
+This is the Chart for the app-overview page.
 It contains links to all apps within the environment.

 ## Prerequisites